zephyrproject-rtos/zephyr/doc/collaboration/collaboration_gerrit.rst

 #############################

-Follow this instructions to collaborate on the |project| project using the infrastructure within Intel’s Open Source site, 01.org_.
-First, let us answer a couple of common questions regarding the use of Gerrit within |project|.
+Follow these instructions to collaborate on the |project| using the infrastructure within Intel’s Open Source site, 01.org_.
+First, let us answer a couple of common questions regarding the use of Gerrit within the |project|.

 #.
 Who has access to the Gerrit infrastructure?

-   Intel, WindRiver and other partners who have agreed to collaborate in this project.
+   Intel, WindRiver, and other partners who have agreed to collaborate in this project.

 #.
 How long will this infrastructure be used?